Compare two cars

 Verdict

 Cupra appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Spanish car offers significantly better overall protection, taking the lead here.
 It all continues in the same direction, with Cupra being considerably quicker, thus putting more smile on driver's face.
 The Spanish car provides significantly better range, something that shouldn't be overlooked.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Cupra.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.